Uwe Rösler: Malmö FF

 On 12 June 2018, Rösler was announced as the new head coach of Swedish title holders Malmö FF on a 2.5-year deal.

 On 1 January 2020, Rösler resigned from Malmö after a two–year spell.
 After taking over midway through the 2018 campaign, he led the team from 11th to 3rd place.
 In his first full season, Malmö FF finished second in Allsvenskan (2019), losing the title by one point to Djurgården.
 Additionally, in his two seasons, he led the team into back-to-back Europa League knock-out stages, a first in the club's history.

 Fortuna Düsseldorf

-On 29 January 2020, Rösler was appointed as the new head coach of German Bundesliga side Fortuna Düsseldorf.
+On 29 January 2020, Rösler was appointed as the new head coach of German Bundesliga side Fortuna Düsseldorf, who at the time were bottom of the table in 18th place.
 This was the first German club of his managerial career.
+While his team showed resilience with nine draws in 15 matches, they managed only two victories - wins against Freiburg and Schalke 04.
 The team ended the season with relegation after a 3–0 defeat at 1.
 FC Union Berlin on the final day.

+Rösler remained in charge for the 2020–21 campaign in the 2.
+Bundesliga.
+Following the departure of 19 players, he oversaw a major overhaul of the first-team squad.
+Fortuna Düsseldorf finished the season in fifth place, narrowly missing out on the play-off spot on the final matchday.
 His contract was not extended after the 2020–21 season.

 AGF

 On 14 June 2022, Rösler was appointed as the new head coach for the Danish Superliga team AGF on a three-year contract.
+He took over a team that had narrowly avoided relegation the previous season.

+In his first campaign (2022–23), AGF finished third in the league, securing a bronze medal and achieving record player sales.
+In the following seasons, the club reached the Danish Cup final and finished fifth (2023–24) and sixth (2024–25).
+This marked the first time since 1995–1997 that AGF had qualified for the championship round (top six) in three consecutive years.

+During Rösler’s tenure, AGF also engaged in major infrastructure investments, including the establishment of a new youth academy, the construction of a temporary stadium, and the commencement of work on a new permanent stadium.

+Uwe Rosler was replaced by Jakob Poulsen on the 31st of May.

+VfL Bochum

+In October 2025, he was appointed as the new head coach of VfL Bochum.